ubinfie/ubinfie.github.io/_posts/2024-10-15-anaconda-defaults.md

 ### Safest: Fresh Install of Miniforge distribution

-1. Install the conda-forge distribution `miniforge3` - [instructions here](https://github.com/conda-forge/miniforge), this will also install mamba.
+1. Install the conda-forge distribution `miniforge3` - [instructions here](https://github.com/conda-forge/miniforge), this will also install `mamba`.
 2. Add the channels `bioconda` and `nodefaults` [in that order] as global defaults:
   ```
   conda config --add channels bioconda nodefaults